 Well, the alcohol industry is one of the biggest advertisers on television, especially on sports broadcasts and shows that appeal to the male demographic.
 In 1999, the alcohol industry spent nearly $2 billion on advertising.
-Three quarters of that figure came from beer advertising.
+Three-quarters of that figure came from beer advertising.
 That figure has since increased.
-That’s a lot of money to spend to shill a product they can be deadly.
+That’s a lot of money to spend to shill a product that can be deadly.

 To its credit, the alcohol industry has been successful over the past 20 or so years in self-regulation.
 They saw what happened to the cigarette industry in the early 1970s and did not want the government to step in.
 They are careful to advertise only to people over the legal drinking age, they don’t put alcohol commercials on shows where children are the key demographic and they have promoted responsible drinking campaigns.

 Even after this, they still market a dangerous product.
 And they somehow have managed to entice a new generation of drinkers with their advertising and commercials.

 Fast Food Restaurants and High Fat Foods